 Regions are beyond sticky – they're hotspots Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Artist as activist: a force for social change Artists and activists Mama Alto, Steve Lambert and Jax Jacki Brown discuss 'strategic dramaturgy' and making work with the potential to change the world.
 Arts publishing on the rise, thanks to industry chutzpah (locked) With a slew of new artist monographs released over the past month, ArtsHub questions the recent focus on visual arts publishing and shift in trends.
 The politics of art in New York: an Australian perspective What do the politics of the Australian and the New York independent arts scene have in common?
 Surprisingly, quite a lot.
 Creative ageing is an urgent and fashionable topic, yet currently unsustainable (locked) Creative ageing is a two-fold problem: the crisis of our artists ageing into poverty, and the lack of sustainability in training and programs as a broader public ages creatively.
 (Premium content) Premium content Gina Fairley Friday 3 November, 2017 From resilience indicators to regional hotspots, research underpinned successes at the recent Creative Regions Summit in Canberra.
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
-Subscribe Now and join the Australian arts community today Dancer Peter Fraser projected onto hay bales.
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
+Join Now and join the Australian arts community today Dancer Peter Fraser projected onto hay bales.
 One of 16 installations presented as part of The Cad Factory project Shadow Places.
 Photo: Vic McEwan.
 Member login Email address Password Forgot password?
 About the author Gina Fairley covers the Visual Arts nationally for ArtsHub.
 Based in Sydney you can follow her on Twitter @ginafairley and Instagram at fairleygina.